How to Build a Bat House

 Finally, add a piece of wood to the top to form a roof.

-Finally, we need to ensure the bathouse lasts a long time so we prime and paint it.
+Finally, we need to ensure the bat house lasts a long time, so we prime and paint it.
 We prime it with an exterior primer that discourages the growth of any plants or mold.
-Here I am applying the primer.
-Next I painted four layers of dark paint - in my case it was dark brown.
+Once the primer dries, paint the dark paint.

-I hope you enjoy building your bat house, whether it's in celebration of bats at Halloween or any time of the year.
+We hope you enjoy building your bat house, whether it's in celebration of bats at Halloween or any time of the year.
 Remember, once you put up the bat house, it may take a few years for a bat to find it.
-They will come looking in the spring time, so ideally it should be hung by late winter.
+They will come looking in the springtime, so ideally it should be hung by late winter.